billgewrgoulas/Custom-Compiler/README.md

-# Compiler of Cimple programming language.
+# Compiler for Cimple programming language.

 Cimple is a minified version of C programming language .
 While it doesnt support some of the basic features and tools that C does , it provides a wide variety of structures and elements that have very intresting implementation patterns.
 Cimple supports functions and procedures ,